Applying to the History Graduate Programs

 The faculty consider the Statement of Purpose and the writing sample to be among the most important parts of the application.
 The letter should describe your preparation for the program, academic interests, and professional goals.
 The most useful statements are those that present an intellectual portrait of the applicant, an account of the issues the applicant now finds engaging, and the program of study the canidate envisions for him/herself at MSU.
 The writing sample should be a substantial essay, ideally a seminar paper or senior thesis, that demonstrates the canidate's potential for advanced work in the discipline.

-The applicant should arrange for three letters of recommendation to be sent directly to the Department of History and Philosophy.
+The applicant should arrange for three letters of recommendation to be sent directly to the Department of History, Philosophy and Religious Studies.
 Letters of recommendation are most helpful when they speak to the applicant's academic and professional achievements in History or related fields.

-For more information about the History and Philosophy Department Graduate programs, please contact Tim LeCain, Director of Graduate Studies, at email@example.com or call the main History Department office: (406) 994-4395.
+For more information about the Department of History, Philosophy and Religious Studies graduate programs, please contact Tim LeCain, Director of Graduate Studies, at email@example.com or call the main History Department office: (406) 994-4395.